-Over the course of the first year, students also identify an area in which they wish to focus their education and research, and during the first summer they work on a research project in their chosen areas under the supervision of a faculty member.
-A paper based on this research project is completed by the end of the first summer.
+Over the course of the first year, students also identify an area in which they wish to focus their education and research, and during the first summer, they work on a research project in their chosen areas under the supervision of a faculty member.
+A student completes a paper based on this research project by the end of the first summer.

-In the third year students finish their course work and begin the preparation of a dissertation proposal.
+In the third year, students complete any unfinished course work and begin the preparation of a dissertation proposal.
 This proposal provides some initial results and a specific plan for the completion of a dissertation.
 The formal defense of the dissertation proposal generally occurs early in the fourth year.

 After formal approval of the proposal, the student completes the dissertation, typically at the end of the fourth of fifth year.
 A student completes the program by successfully defending his or her dissertation.